ymaximys/projects-server-task/README.md

 <br/>Responsible for saving entities on DB of your choice.

 ### Bonus
+Use Dockers for servers.

+### Bonus for full stack developers
-1. Simple UI in Angular for creation of new projects and adding of users to it.
+Simple UI in Angular for creation of new projects and adding of users to it.
-2. Use Docker for servers.

 ### Last thing
 ##### What we anticipate to see in the  app: